The Library is open to members of the University of Surrey, visitors and alumni, with no need to book a seat in advance

 Visitors have access to all hard copy resources within the Library.
 Please use SurreySearch to see what we have available in the Library.

-You are welcome to use our individual and quiet study areas.
+You are welcome to use our individual and group study areas.

 There are toilets on every level, with disabled toilets on the ground floor, and levels one and two.
 Every floor is accessible by lift.

-- Ground level: Research Room, Appleseed Books and Print, TV studio.
+- Ground level: Archives & Special Collections Research Room, TV studio, accessible toilets.

-- Level 1: Support desk, Academic Skills and Development, Disability and Neurodiversity, training rooms (Shepard and Bellairs), group and silent study rooms, group study rooms one to four and consultation rooms.
+- Level 1: Support desk, Learning Development, Disability and Neurodiversity, training rooms (Shepard and Bellairs), group study areas, silent study room, group study rooms one to four and consultation rooms.

 - Level 2: Books - shelfmarks 620 - 999, CDs, DVDs, language resource collection, open study space, silent study rooms, group study rooms five and six.